Managing Your Blood Glucose

 Start with frequent exercise and a good diet

-If you’ve been told your blood glucose is high, it’s important to start taking action to lower them.
-Staying on top of your blood glucose, sometimes called ‘blood sugar,’ can delay the need for medications and even boost your energy and mood.
-Know what to watch for and learn how to manage your blood glucose levels.
+If you’ve been told your blood glucose, or blood sugar, is high, it’s important to start taking action.
+With monitoring, you may be able to delay the need for medications and even boost your energy and mood.
+Learn what to watch for and how to manage your blood glucose levels.

 Stay aware of your blood glucose